Vicente Huidobro: Final years and death

-Tribute
+Legacy

 On January 10, 2020, Google celebrated his 127th birthday with a Google Doodle.

 The Spanglish novel Yo-Yo Boing!
 (1998) by Puerto Rican poet Giannina Braschi features a debate about creators and masters of Spanish and Latin American poetry, including Huidobro, Luis Cernuda, Alberti, Vicente Aleixandre, Pedro Salinas, and Jorge Guillén.

 Chile printed several postage stamps of portraits of Huidobro, including in 1986 and 1993.